ChristopherTRoss/BudgetMaster/BudgetMaster_SRS.md

 ### __3. External Interface Requirements__
 #### __3.1   User Interfaces__

 The screen the user is directed to upon opening the app will display the total spendable income the user has for the remainder of the month.
-The initial page will allow you to view a log of recent incomes and expenses by scrolling down.
-By selecting each item, a more detailed view of the income or expense will appear as a floating menu.
+The initial page will allow you to view a list of categories showing how much has been spent in each and what your maximum goal is.
+When a category is selected, the system will take the user to the transaction log for that category.
 <br>
-There will be an additional screen that will allow users to view all expenses and incomes, and allow the user to sort by date, category, or net amount.
+There will be an additional screen called the transaction log that will allow users to view all expenses and incomes, and allow the user to sort by date, category, or net amount.
 <br>
-To edit or remove an income/expense, the user may press and hold on its corresponding log, which will invoke a floating menu asking the user to specify whether or not they would like to edit or remove just this instance or all previous instances of the selected item.
+To edit or remove an income/expense, the user may press and hold on its corresponding log, which will invoke a floating menu asking the user to specify whether they would like to edit or remove it.

 #### __3.2   Hardware Interfaces__